multiscale/muscle3/docs/source/checkpointing.rst

             $ muscle_manager --run-dir run2 run1/configuration.ymmsl run1/snapshots/snapshot_xyz.ymmsl

-    -   One of your components has a bug with resuming from a previous snapshot, or perhaps your snapshot belonged to a different version of the component.
+    -   One of your components has a bug that is triggered when resuming from a previous snapshot, or perhaps your snapshot belonged to a different version of the component.
 Please ask your component developer(s) for help.